 Frog Family Opinion: The first of Disney's two water parks, Disney’s Typhoon Lagoon Water Park is great for the whole family, especially the little ones.
 The sandy beaches and palm tree-lined paths transport you to a tropical lagoon filled with fun.
 Lily loves Ketchakiddee Creek, where there are many different activities with kid-sized slides and fun water features.
 Not to be left out, pre-teens and teens will still have lots of fun on thrill slides such as Crush ‘n’ Gusher Water Thrill Ride and Humunga Kowabunga.
 The park's most recent addition, Miss Adventure Falls, is a family raft ride that sends riders down a treasure-filled slide.
 Check it out here:

-Bottom Line: This is our pick for Disney's top water park and no. 2 of the Orlando water parks.
+Bottom Line: This is our pick for Disney's top water park and number two of the Orlando water parks.
 The play areas and kids' slides are great, and the landscaping and theming are amazing.
 Even better, it's affordable with the Disney Park Hopper Plus Option.

 Theme: As Disney tells it, there was a freak snowstorm over Orlando that resulted in the construction of a ski resort complete with slalom courses and toboggan slides.
 When the snow melted, it made for a perfect water park with a ski theme ...
 Disney’s Blizzard Beach Water Park!

 Frog Family Opinion: Of Disney’s two water parks, this one is geared more toward the bigger tadpoles in the family.
 Disney’s Blizzard Beach Water Park has more slides with height restrictions than Disney’s Typhoon Lagoon.
 Tad loves this water park and thinks the ski-resort theme is awesome.
+After all, it's the only snow you get to see in Florida!
 His favorite thrill slides are Summit Plummet and Downhill Double Dipper.
 He also enjoys going head-to-head with the other seven competitors on Toboggan Racers.
 That said, there are PLENTY of activities for the little ones.
 Lily loves Teamboat Springs and chilling out on Cross Country Creek.